xolvio/meteor-cucumber/README.md

   getTitle().should.become(expectedTitle).and.notify(callback);
 ```

-Notice the prose uses chai-as-promised instead of dealing with callback nests.
+Notice the prose uses chai-as-promised instead of dealing with callback nesting.

 IMPORTANT: A gotcha to look out for is to be sure to use `and.notify(callback)` instead of using
 WebdriverIO's `.call(callback)`.
 This is because Cucumber doesn't support Promises/A+ (yet).
 This